-This Strategic Plan for the Environmental Protection Authority will guide our focus over the next three year period July 2016 to June 2019.
+This Strategic Plan for the Environmental Protection Authority (EPA) will guide our focus for 2019–2022 and centres on four pillars:

 Dr Tom Hatton

 |EPA Strategic Plan 2019-2022 (PDF, 2.32 MB)||2.32 MB|